-The first people arrived in Ireland during the Stone age, about 8000-10000 years ago, probably from Scotland.
+The first people arrived in Ireland during the Stone age, about 8000-10000 years ago, probably from present day Scotland.
 This was late, most of Europe had been peopled long before, but perhaps not surprising given Ireland’s remote location at the edge of the continent.

 Nomadic Hunter Gatherers